 Do whatever you need to, to get moving and be active daily it’s so important to our physical, emotional and mental fitness.

 I first fell in love with fitness back in 2003 I was obese, an emotional wreck, suffering food disorder and battling addiction.

 Since then I’ve hardly ever missed a workout.
-Fitness saved my life and also gave me a life and for that, I’ll be forever grateful.
+Fitness saved my life and has also given me a life worth living for that, I’ll be forever grateful.

-I’m still as much in love with it now as I was back then 15 years ago.
+I’m still as much in love with Fitness now as I was 15 years ago.
 My personal fitness has always been consistent however I’ve previously struggled with other areas of my fitness namely my mental fitness and my emotional fitness.

 Combining my daily movement, mindfulness and journaling have all helped to keep my darkness at bay and allowed me to enjoy life so much more than before.
 I openly share my mental health challenges and how I manage them holistically.